Skip to content

 Unfortunately – or maybe fortunately, if you relish the opportunity to avoid the crowds – trails in Guatemala are notoriously difficult to hike independently.
 Trail markings are non-existent, many pass confusingly through farmer’s fields and small villages and a few of them have a disappointing reputation for robberies.

 However, with the helpful descriptions, some GPS assistance and the occasional guide, there is no reason you can’t tackle many of these great Lake Atitlan hikes during your visit to this iconic Central American destination.
+While we have narrowed it down to our 6 favourites for those with a limited amount of time, we have also included all the details for 20 more hikes around the lake for those settling in for longer stays.

 Since we always stay on the north side of the lake at Pasaj-Cap Rentals (between San Marcos and Tzununá), many of the hikes are shown starting from there.
 The estimated hiking time includes short breaks but excludes any transportation to or from the trail – keep in mind, this will vary considerably depending on your personal fitness and speed.